muppin/mastering-DevOps/Interview Questions/Ayushi.md

 - How will you create empty git branch.
 - Difference between master node and worker node in kubernetes.
 - Explain ingress.
+- How comfortable you are in git?
+- Difference between git merge and rebase.

 ***************************************************************************************************************************************************************************************************************